Oral and Maxillofacial Surgery (OMS)

 OMS Training Program Accreditation

-The Royal Australasian College of Dental Surgeons Oral and Maxillofacial Surgery (OMS) Training Program is jointly accredited by the Australian Medical Council (AMC), the Medical Council of New Zealand (MCNZ), the Australian Dental Council (ADC) and the New Zealand Dental Council (DCNZ) to deliver specialist medical and dental education, training and continuing professional development programs.
+The Royal Australasian College of Dental Surgeons Oral and Maxillofacial Surgery (OMS) Training Program has been jointly accredited by the Australian Medical Council (AMC), the Medical Council of New Zealand (MCNZ), the Australian Dental Council (ADC) and the New Zealand Dental Council (DCNZ) to deliver specialist medical and dental education, training and continuing professional development programs.